-Coronavirus precautions – studio closed until August 31st
+Coronavirus precautions – studio closed until further notice

 To help reduce the spread of COVID-19, our studio will remain closed through the summer.
 The health and well-being of our students, teachers and community is our first priority.
 As such, we plan to remain closed until we feel we can reopen the studio safely.